tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     Consistency means:

     *   All the data was accessible.
-    *   The data didn't migrate between physical storages during the map requests execution.
+    *   The data was not migrated between physical storages during the map requests execution.

     The function can be helpful if you need to access:

     *   all the data in the cluster

-    *   a vast number of buckets scattered over the instances whose individual :ref:`vshard.router.call() <router_api-call>` would take too long.
+    *   a vast number of buckets scattered over the instances in case their individual :ref:`vshard.router.call() <router_api-call>` takes up too much time.

-    The function is called on the master node of each replicaset with the given arguments.
+    The function is called on the master node of each replica set with the given arguments.

-    :param function_name: a function to call on the storages (masters of all replicasets)
+    :param function_name: a function to call on the storages (masters of all replica sets)
     :param argument_list: an array of the function's arguments
     :param options:

         * ``timeout``—a request timeout, in seconds.
-The timeout is for the entire request, including all its stages.
+The timeout is for the entire ``map_callrw()``, including all its stages.

           ``timeout`` is the only supported option.

     ..  important::

         Do not use big timeout (longer than 1 minute, for instance).
-The router tries to block the bucket moves for the given timeout on all storages.
+The router tries to block the bucket moves to another storage for the given timeout on all storages.
 On failure, the block remains for the entire timeout.

     :Return:

-    *   On success: a map with replicaset UUIDs (keys) and results of the ``function_name`` (values).
+    *   On success: a map with replica set UUIDs (keys) and results of the ``function_name`` (values).

         ..  code-block:: lua